ProjectXTN/JarvisIA/README.md

 CUDA-compatible GPU (recommended for Whisper and LLaMA)

-Ollama for LLaMA 3.3 and LLaMA 3.2 Vision models
+Ollama for LLaMA 3.3, LLaMA 3.2 Vision models and Codestral(For extension Copilot)

 ffmpeg, git, git-lfs